PiRK/ecashaddress/README.rst

 Converting address
 ~~~~~~~~~~~~~~~~~~

-**It does not matter if you use legacy or cashaddress as input.**

-Then you can convert your address via:
+You can convert your address via:

 .. code:: python